konst-git/test-autocomplete-2023/README.md

 12. [14:21] Solved the express vs fs syncing issue using Promise()

+13. [14:21] Require the min input length to look for suggestions to be 2, to avoid overly many suggestions.

 ==== To-Do:
   1. Optimize large file reading.
 Possibly index line numbers for certain starting characters, like:<br>
   lines 0    - 1050: starting with 'a'<br>